Canoe & Kayak Ltd has been introducing people to the exciting sport of kayaking since 1994.

 Peter & Bronnie van Lith

 Andy was with Canoe & Kayak North Shore, in the early days, where he worked as a Sea Kayak Instructor and Guide.
-He has been working with Canoe & Kayak Wellington since it opened and has helped develop it into a sound well run
+He has been working with Canoe & Kayak Wellington since it opened and has helped develop it into a sound well run, operation.

 He has gained many qualifications over the years; SKOANZ Level One, New Zealand Army AATC Intermediate Sea Kayak Course, NZKI Sea Kayaking Instructor 5 Star Assessor, SKOANZ Committee Member.